 Sat.
-March 17 – 12pm* & 4pm
+March 21 – 12pm & 4pm

 Sun.
-March 18 – 1pm & 5pm*
+March 22 – 12pm & 4pm

 Each spring, Metropolitan Ballet Theatre presents a different full-length ballet or mixed repertory production to the community.
-Metropolitan Ballet Theatre has produced dozens of enchanting ballets, including fairy tales such as Cinderella, ballet classics like Coppelia, short stories like Peter and the Wolf, and other delightful originals such as Snow White and Thumbelina, using the music of the famous classical composers.
+Metropolitan Ballet Theatre has produced dozens of enchanting ballets, including fairy tales such as Cinderella, ballet classics like Coppelia, short stories like Peter and the Wolf, and other delightful originals such as Snow White and Thumbelina, featuring the music of the famous classical composers.
 In March 2016, MBT produced its first completely original ballet, Becoming Sugar Plum, the story of how the Sugar Plum Fairy came to be, complete with an original score from composer Alexandra T Bryant, choreography from Elizabeth Odell Catlett and Katerina Rodgaard, and lighting from Lynn Joslin.
-Ms. Catlett and Heather Katz wrote the accompanying childrens storybook.
+Ms. Catlett and Heather Katz wrote the accompanying storybook for children.

 For mixed repertory productions, local choreographers also get the chance to have their works debuted in a professional setting by MBT dancers.
 Vanessa Carmichael-Elder (from Teatro De Danza Contemporanea), Nicole Y.M.
-McBrayer (from Dakshina/Daniel Phoenix Singh Dance) and Derrick Spear (from Washington Reflections Dance Company) have all choreographed works for MBT over the past years.
+McBrayer (from Dakshina/Daniel Phoenix Singh Dance) and Derrick Spear (from Washington Reflections Dance Company) have all choreographed works for MBT in past years.
 These choreographers bring different dance styles to MBT, challenging the dancers to move beyond what is normally taught in class and wowing audiences with their diversity, innovation and creativity.